Reserved Functions

 // Your initialize function body.

-Init functions can be declared more than one, unlike entry point.
-So your source code can include many initiliazer function.
-This might be helpful for large code bases or platform specific programming cases.
-If source code includes many init function, calling order is not deterministic.
-So if you carry about calling order of init functions, you should be aware of that.
+Initializer functions can be declared more than once, unlike the entry point.
+So your source code can include many initialization functions.
+This might be helpful for large code bases or platform-specific programming cases.
+If the source code includes many init function, the calling order is not deterministic.
+So if you care about calling the order of initialization functions, you should be aware of that.

-Init functions are cannot evaluate, unlike entry point.
-So you can call entry point from any point of source code, but init functions technically is not exist for evaluation.
+Initializer functions cannot be evaluated, unlike the entry point.
+So you can call the entry point from any point of the source code, but the init functions technically do not exist for evaluation.
 So you cannot invoke init functions.